MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-410-Supplementary-Medical-Insurance-SMI-Benefits/subpart-B-Medical-Other-Health-Services/section-410.62.md

 ##### § 410.62 Outpatient speech-language pathology services: Conditions and exclusions. #####

-Link to an amendment published at 82 FR 4578, Jan.
-13, 2017.This amendment was delayed until Jan.
-13, 2018 at 82 FR 31729, July 10, 2017.

-(a) *Basic rule.* Except as specified in paragraph (a)(3)(ii) of this section, Medicare Part B pays for outpatient speech-language pathology services only if they are furnished by an individual who meets the qualifications for a speech-language pathologist in § 484.4 of this chapter and only under the following conditions:
+(a) *Basic rule.* Except as specified in paragraph (a)(3)(ii) of this section, Medicare Part B pays for outpatient speech-language pathology services only if they are furnished by an individual who meets the qualifications for a speech-language pathologist in § 484.115 of this chapter and only under the following conditions:

 (1) They are furnished to a beneficiary while he or she is under the care of a physician who is a doctor of medicine or osteopathy.